Share / Print

 Biography

-Joshua Ronen is a professor of accounting at New York University Stern School of Business and co-editor of the Journal of Law, Finance, and Accounting.
-Professor Ronen teaches courses in managerial accounting, financial accounting, advanced topics in financial accounting, and financial statements analysis.
+Joshua Ronen is a professor of accounting at New York University Stern School of Business.
+Professor Ronen teaches courses in financial accounting, advanced topics in financial accounting, and financial statement analysis.

 Research Interests